internetarchive/warcprox/api.rst

 format ``"bucket/sub-bucket/statistic"``.
 See `readme.rst#statistics`_ for
 further explanation of what "bucket", "sub-bucket", and "statistic" mean here.

+If processing a request would result in exceeding a limit, warcprox aborts normal processing and responds with a http ``420 Reached Limit``.
+The http response includes a ``Warcprox-Meta`` **response** header with the complete set of statistics for the bucket whose limit has been reached.

 Example::

     {"stats": {"buckets": ["test_limits_bucket"]}, "limits": {"test_limits_bucket/total/urls": 10}}